1. SUNY at Albany

 Albany, NY • Private

-There are certain skills that many family specialists have in order to accomplish their responsibilities.
+There are certain skills that many revenue enforcement agents have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
-We discovered that a lot of resumes listed communication skills, emotional skills and problem-solving skills.
+We discovered that a lot of resumes listed analytical skills, computer skills and organizational skills.

-If you're interested in becoming a family specialist, one of the first things to consider is how much education you need.
-We've determined that 64.7% of family specialists have a bachelor's degree.
-In terms of higher education levels, we found that 17.5% of family specialists have master's degrees.
-Even though most family specialists have a college degree, it's possible to become one with only a high school degree or GED.
+If you're interested in becoming a revenue enforcement agent, one of the first things to consider is how much education you need.
+We've determined that 52.5% of revenue enforcement agents have a bachelor's degree.
+In terms of higher education levels, we found that 10.1% of revenue enforcement agents have master's degrees.
+Even though most revenue enforcement agents have a college degree, it's possible to become one with only a high school degree or GED.

 What Am I Worth?

-There are several types of family specialist, including:
+There are several types of revenue enforcement agent, including: